SnehaSoni2102/Movie_WatchList/README.md

 ##
 Created Sign Up/Sign In Authentication - if user is Authenticated then only they can go to search page.
 Implemented this using FiIREBASE- Create a password-based accoun and Sign in a user with an email address and password.
 ##
+Redux ToolKit - Created Redux Store with userSlice
+##
+useNavigate - if Credentials are correct in sign in / Sign up. its navigate to Search page

 ## Features
 ### Login/Sign